 He began No Wider I-64, a group fighting Kentucky Transportation Cabinet’s plan to widen I-64 through Cherokee Park and surrounding neighborhoods.
 That effort resulted in Kentucky Transportation Cabinet’s public but false denial of the plan and ultimately, in Cochran Hill getting federal protection.
 As Executive Director of CART he established a Location Efficient Mortgage program with local banks, Transit Authority of River City (TARC), and Metropolitan Housing Coalition and was successful in forcing a public transit option into the Ohio River Bridges Project (ORBP).
 Those who orchestrated ORBP designed a flawed public transit system, guaranteed to fail as an option.

-Jackie challenged Metro’s urban transportation policies by fighting and winning two charges against him as cycled down Third Street (Obstructing a Highway and Disregarding a Traffic Signal).
+Jackie challenged Metro’s urban transportation policies by fighting and winning two charges against him as he cycled down Third Street (Obstructing a Highway and Disregarding a Traffic Signal).
 The win established that cyclists do not have to use the bike lanes and cyclists may take safety measures at an intersection no matter the color of a light.

 He led the community based Lower Frankfort Avenue Initiative resulting in: